 Short tax returns

-Some employees, pensioners and self-employed people with turnover under £73,000 are sent a four-page simplified short tax return (SA200).
-You can’t ‘self-select’ for this – HMRC decides who gets it.
-You also can’t fill in the short return online, though you can choose to complete the full online return instead.
+Some employees, pensioners and self-employed people with turnover less than £85,000 are sent a four-page simplified short tax return (SA200).
+You can’t ‘self-select’ for this – HMRC decides who can use it.

-If your circumstances have changed since last year or you think you should fill out the full tax return, it is up to you to decide if you are still eligible to fill in the short return.
+If your circumstances have changed since the last time you filed, it is up to you to decide if you are still eligible to fill in the short return.
 If in doubt, contact HMRC.

 How to avoid a late fee

 If you miss the paper tax return deadline of 31 October - or think you're going to miss it - do not send the forms off late, or you'll incur a penalty.

 Instead, you can complete your return online using the unique taxpayer reference (UTR) number that HMRC gives you when you register.
 By filing online, you'll have until the later deadline of midnight on 31 January the following year.

 If your paper tax return arrives after the deadline, you can't make up for it by also sending an online return on time.
 HMRC will fine you for a late tax return according to the one it receives first.

 There are additional fines if you're late paying your tax bill.
 We explain possible fines in our guide to late tax returns.

 Video: submit your 2021-22 tax return with Which?